etnKlendathu/fty-common-logging/README.md

 ## How to compile and test projects using fty-common-logging by 42ITy standards

 ### project.xml for C++ projects
-Add this block in the `project.xml` file :
+Add this top-level block in the `project.xml` file :

 ````
     <!-- Note: pure C projects should use fty-log/fty_logger.h, C++ use fty_log.h -->